Why is Popcorn Ceiling a Thing? Everything You Need to Know

 The only issue with a popcorn ceiling is that it’s a bit technical.
 If you happen to get a hole in your popcorn ceiling, it’s not like you can just cover it up with paint.
 If there’s a big chunk of popcorn missing from your ceiling, your whole room is going to look ridiculous.

 If a hole does emerge in your popcorn ceiling, there could be a problem that has nothing to do with the textured surface at all.
 The problem could be above your ceiling.
 This is something you’ll need to check before you start repairing.
-The problem could be much bigger than just a bit of crumbling popcorn.
+The problem could be much bigger than just a bit of crumbling or a cracked popcorn section.

 To repair your popcorn ceiling, follow these steps: